What the name means

 — Sweetwater Ranch

-Sweetwater is owned and stewarded by Terry L. Fossum — a #1 Wall Street Journal bestselling author, TEDx speaker, U.S. Air Force Captain, and winner of Fox’s Kicking & Screaming.
+Sweetwater is owned and stewarded by Terry L. Fossum — a #1 Wall Street Journal & USA Today bestselling author, retired U.S. Air Force Captain, award-winning actor and producer, winner of Fox’s prime-time survival reality show Kicking & Screaming, and the speaker behind the #2 New TEDx Talk in the World.
 The property has also served as a private retreat for veterans and first responders, a use that suited the land more than any other.

 None of that is the pitch.
 It is provenance — the kind of history that travels with a place and raises the standard of how it is kept.
 The next owner inherits not only eighty acres, but the care that has gone into them, and the obligation to pass both along intact.